-© Copyright 2018 HP Development Company,
+© Copyright 2018 HP Development Company, L.P.

-AMD is a trademark of Advanced Micro Devices, Inc. HDMI, the HDMI Logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.
+HDMI, the HDMI Logo and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.